joshydavid/information-security-study-notes/resources/scenarios.md

 - Use Secure Development Practices

   - Follow Secure Development Lifecycle practices.
-  - Conduct code reviews to ensure no hardcoded secrets such as API keys or passwords left in the sourcecode
+  - Conduct code reviews to ensure no hardcoded secrets such as API keys or passwords left in the source code
   - Store secrets such as API keys or environment variables securely

 - Access Control